Do Knot Disturb: Reception

-The film received positive reviews from critics.
+The film received mixed reviews from critics.
 Taran Adarsh rated it 3.5/5 and described it as one of David Dhawan's best works yet.
-However, the film opened to a poor response and grossed $213,525.
+The film opened to a poor response and grossed $213,525.
 Overall, it earned a net gross of ₹ 65 million, and also faced competition from Wake Up Sid which surpassed Do Knot Disturb completely.